cjnygard/json-test-data/README.md

 listens on port 3000 (specified in the package.json file and modifiable via standard process.env.npm_package_config_port)

+To run the image:

+    % docker run -it --rm -p 3000:3000 cjnygard/json-test-data

 ## Usage

 The server expects the annotated JSON Schema file to be send to the